-Before you head off to start writing that cracker headline that you’ve been thinking of while reading this far into this document, its important to consider a couple of things before hand.
+Before you head off to start writing that cracker headline that you’ve been thinking of while reading this far into this document, its important to consider a couple of things beforehand.
 The more that you can plan ahead now, the easier it will be to get your headline right the first time around, so check out our comprehensive Landing Page Intro Guide if you haven’t already and consider the following points:

 - Who are you talking to?

-Understanding who your market is and what they want is the most critical factor to starting any successful online campaign.
+Understanding who your market is and what they want is the most critical factor in starting any successful online campaign.
 The deeper your understanding of the market that you’re targeting, the better your headline will be.
 If you haven’t already, check our Customer Avatar worksheet to help you target the ideal market.

 - Address their prospective pain points